Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions: Numerical tests

-The spatial domain $[0,L_x]$ is discretized uniformly with step size $\Delta x$, where the grid points are defined as $x_i = a + i \Delta x$, In this case, we set the number of grid points to be $N_x=2^{n_x}$, with $n_x$ representing the number of qubits allocated to the spatial variable, and $\Delta x = L_x/(N_x-1)$.
-By employing a five-point central difference scheme augmented with the ghost points technique at the boundaries, the problem is transformed into an inhomogeneous system of ordinary differential equations:
+The spatial domain $[0,L_x]$ is discretized uniformly with step size $\Delta x$, defining grid points $x_i = a + i \Delta x$.
+We set the number of grid points to $N_x=2^{n_x}$, with $n_x$ representing the number of qubits allocated to the spatial variable, and $\Delta x = L_x/(N_x-1)$.
+Employing a five-point central difference scheme augmented with the ghost points technique at the boundaries transforms the problem into an inhomogeneous system of ordinary differential equations: